emacs-lsp/lsp-mode/docs/tutorials/clojure-guide.md

 understands the specifics of your target language.

-For Clojure, we will use [clojure-lsp](https://github.com/clojure-lsp/clojure-lsp) which as of 2021/01, is the only [LSP](https://microsoft.github.io/language-server-protocol/implementors/servers/) server for Clojure, it has a lot of useful features that I will try to show in this guide.
+For Clojure, we will use [clojure-lsp](https://github.com/clojure-lsp/clojure-lsp) which as of 2021/01, is the only [LSP](https://microsoft.github.io/language-server-protocol/implementors/servers/) server for Clojure, and has a lot of useful features that I will try to show in this guide.

 ### Via lsp-mode